General disclosures

 • Promotion of equal opportunities and diversity

-• Customer excitement index
+• Customer satisfaction (Customer excitement index)

 • Integrity and management culture (Porsche Code)